darkwizz/Daily-Helper/README.md

 4) Update connection string to your database in Server/DataLayer/MsSqlDAL.cs file;
 5) Run Server with Admin rights;
 6) Run Console Client;
+  // In this version Server and Client must be run on one machine through WCF security configuration problems
 7) Login => fake@mail.com
     Password => fake_pwd
     Or you can create your own account